Riverdale, Toronto: Education

-In addition to public schooling, Riverdale is home to private school as well.
-Montcrest School is located on Montcrest Boulevard and several houses on Broadview Avenue just north of Riverdale Park.
+In addition to public schooling, Riverdale is home to private schools as well.
+Montcrest School is located on Montcrest Boulevard and in several converted houses on Broadview Avenue just north of Riverdale Park.
 The school has been in operation since 1961, previously operating under the name "The January School".

 Politics

 Provincial politics

 Riverdale is in the provincial riding of Toronto—Danforth, and is currently represented in the Ontario provincial parliament by Peter Tabuns, deputy leader of the Ontario New Democratic Party.
 Municipally, Riverdale is in Toronto Ward 30, represented by Toronto city councillor Paula Fletcher.
 Federally it is represented by Julie Dabrusin of the Liberal Party of Canada.

 Provincially, the riding was known as Riverdale from the 1914 Ontario provincial election until the 1999 Ontario provincial election when the number of provincial ridings were reduced and given the same borders and names as federal ridings, in this case Broadview—Greenwood and, more recently, Toronto—Danforth.
 In all its guises it has elected a New Democrat in every election since 1963.

 In 1964 a by-election set the model for future NDP campaigns.
 Under the campaign management of Gerald Caplan, Stephen Lewis, and Marjorie Pinney the NDP canvassed every household three times, identified all their supporters, and then they got out the vote.
 This strategy is also known as PIG, Persuade, Identify, Get out the vote.
 Lawyer Jim Renwick won with 7,287 votes compared to 5,774 votes for the Conservatives and 5,771 votes for the Liberals.